Aligning Explanations for Recommendation with Rating and Feature via Maximizing Mutual Information: Experiments

 \section{Experiments}

-In this section, we conduct extensive experiments to answer the following research questions: \\ \textbf{RQ1} How does the proposed MMI framework perform in boosting the alignment with predicted ratings and item features? \\ \textbf{RQ2} To what extent does the MMI framework retain the ability of backbone models to mimic user reviews? \\ \textbf{RQ3} How does each reward, as well as the DWA mechanism benefit the RL fine-tuning process? \\ \textbf{RQ4} Can the different adoption of the MMI framework maintain the recommendation performance of multi-task models? \\ \textbf{RQ5} Can the effectiveness of the MMI framework in terms of alignment with item features be generalized to different feature settings? \\ \textbf{RQ6} How do real users perceive the MI-enhanced explanation? \\ \quad
+In this section, we conduct extensive experiments to answer the following four main research questions: \\ \textbf{RQ1} How does the proposed MMI framework perform in boosting the alignment with predicted ratings and item features? \\ \textbf{RQ2} To what extent does the MMI framework retain the ability of backbone models to mimic user reviews? \\ \textbf{RQ3} How does each reward, as well as the DWA mechanism benefit the RL fine-tuning process? \\ \textbf{RQ4} How do real users perceive the MI-enhanced explanation? \\ \quad

-In this work, we focus on addressing alignment with rating and alignment with feature independently and separately since we intend to closely examine whether the proposed MMI framework can effectively solve each task respectively.
-However, we do perform a preliminary study in Section \ref{pilot-study} to show the potential of our proposed method to simultaneously align generated explanations with both predicted ratings and item features.
+We supplement two more research questions in terms of ablations studies.
+Due to the space constraint, please refer to an online appendix \footnote{\url{https://github.com/zyrmj0212/CIKM24-MMI-ExR/tree/main/Appendix}} for more details.
+It’s also worth noting that in this work, we focus on addressing alignment with ratings and alignment with features independently and separately since we intend to closely examine whether the proposed MMI framework can effectively solve each task respectively.
+However, we do perform a preliminary study to show the potential of our proposed method to simultaneously align generated explanations with both predicted ratings and item features, the corresponding experimental setup and result is also available in our online appendix.